 Lawyer-turned-author Scott Turow has written eleven novels in addition to three nonfiction books, which in total have been translated into over forty languages and sold more than 30 million copies.
 He is best known for his legal thrillers Presumed Innocent, The Burden of Proof, Pleading Guilty, and Personal Injuries, which was named by Time magazine as the Best Fiction Novel of 1999.
 Turow has won multiple literary awards, most notably the Silver Dagger Award of the British Crime Writers’ Association.

 In addition to this, Turow has no less than six Hollywood movie adaptations under his belt, including Presumed Innocent, starring Harrison Ford, and Reversible Evidence, starring William H. Macy and Felicity Huffman.
 Turow was elected the president of the Authors Guild in 2010, and was previously president from 1997 to 1998.
-He still practices law, most of the cases he works are pro-bono, including 1995 case of Alejandro Hernandez, a man who spent eleven years on death row for a murder he did not commit.
+He still practices law; most of the cases he works are pro-bono, including the 1995 case of Alejandro Hernandez, a man who spent eleven years on death row for a murder he did not commit.

 2. Charlaine Harris